-The department also conducts economic analyses of these data for use in the NPFMC arena.
+The department also conducts economic analyses of these data for use in the Council arena.
 The need for an economic analysis component of the AKFIN program arises from jurisdictional obligations, pressing economic needs, and impacts of environmental regulations.
-The ADF&G is the management agency for state fisheries under its jurisdiction, and also a lead agency in policy making for federal fisheries of the region through its role in the NPFMC and the Pacific Salmon Commission (PSC).
+The ADF&G is the management agency for state fisheries under its jurisdiction, and also a lead agency in policy-making for federal fisheries of the region through its role in the Council and the Pacific Salmon Commission (PSC).
 Economic analysis of seafood and fishery management policy is essential for the state to determine how proposed policies will impact the industry, Alaska regions, and coastal localities of the state.
-The role of state personnel is especially crucial under the rationalization plan currently being refined by the NPFMC, which will directly impact the state managed groundfish fisheries in the Gulf of Alaska.
+The role of state personnel is especially crucial under the rationalization plan currently being refined by the Council, which will directly impact the state managed groundfish fisheries in the Gulf of Alaska.

 Groundfish fishery milestones for this ongoing ADF&G AKFIN program are primarily the annual production of catch records and biological samples.
-In calendar year 2011 ADF&G AKFIN staff processed 21,750 groundfish fish tickets, collected 32,569 groundfish biological samples and measured 32,435 age structures (see tables below for regional breakdown).
-These basic measures of ongoing production in support of groundfish marine fisheries management by AKFIN funded ADF&G staff are representative of the level of annual productivity by the AKFIN program since its inception in 1997.
-(Contact: Lee Hulbert)
+In calendar year 2013 ADF&G AKFIN personnel processed 16,629 groundfish fish tickets, collected 24,734 groundfish biological samples and measured 20,462 age structures (see tables below for regional breakdown).
+These basic measures of ongoing production in support of groundfish marine fisheries management by AKFIN funded ADF&G personnel are representative of the level of annual productivity by the AKFIN program since its inception in 1997 (Contact Lee Hulbert).

-Groundfish Fish Tickets Processed -Calendar Year 2012
+Groundfish Fish Tickets Processed - Calendar Year 2013